-Service Providers enrolling in the CWELCC System in 2023, are required to bring the wage of all eligible staff up to the wage floor identified in the Hourly Wage Floor Table, plus benefits.
+Service Providers enrolling in the CWELCC System in 2024, are required to bring the wage of all eligible staff up to the wage floor identified in the Hourly Wage Floor Table, plus benefits.
 All eligible staff hired during the identified years must earn at least the wage floor identified for that year, plus benefits as defined below.
-Annual wage increases, as described in the previous section, will come into effect in 2024.
+Annual wage increases, as described in the previous section, will come into effect in 2025.

-The wage floor for 2023, will come into effect on January 1, 2023.
+The wage floor for 2024, will come into effect on January 1, 2024.

-Service Providers will be permitted to continue to pay eligible staff below the wage floor for thirty-one (31) Calendar Days after DNSSAB notifies them of their Participation Date in the CWELCC System.
+Service Providers enrolled in the CWELCC System in 2024 will be permitted to continue to pay eligible staff below the wage floor for thirty-one (31) Calendar Days after DNSSAB notifies them of their Participation Date in the CWELCC System.
 On and after the 32nd day, the Service Provider will compensate eligible staff to at least the wage floor.